globalseismology/avni/README.md

 If you want to use REM3D's development routines, you will need to do the following additional steps.
 This assumes that you have a free account at <https://github.com>

 1. Create an account on our [Web site](http://rem3d.org/login/register) and request access rights from [here](http://rem3d.org/join-us/github).
 2. Please accept the invitation through e-mail.
-Clone the development branch REM3D git repository and the from the terminal
+Clone the development branch from the REM3D git repository through the terminal
 `git clone -b devel https://username:password@github.com/globalseismology/rem3d.git`
 This will create a directory that contains a folder called `rem3d`.
 3. Install REM3D module by opening a terminal window, navigating to `rem3d` directory and entering
 `pip install -e . --user`
 This lets you to keep working on files inside the Github folder without recompiling the codes.

+We maintain 3 major branches for our client libraries and these are relevant to public releases.
+Read/write access to these are restricted to main administrators and developers:
+`devel` — Active development occurs on this branch or in branches that spin off from this.
+`public` — Development for bug fixes happens here.
+We also bump versions and update the changelog on this branch.
+`master` — We squash commits from the release branch into single release commits on this branch as well as tagging releases.
+New branches may be created for individual projects.
+Please clone the `devel` branch to build upon the latest codes
+`git checkout -b new_branch devel`
+You can push this locally created branch to the remote `globalseismology/rem3d` with
+`git push -u origin new_branch`

 ## Start Here